deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

     ```

     This uploads files to the "Staging Area" of Deep Origin
-    Data, and returns data that conforms to [DescribeFileResponse][src.managed_data.schema.DescribeFileResponse].
+    Data.
 An example is shown below:

     ```json
     {